Herrm2291/webapp-react-steveify/README.md

 - Created the search method which updates the searchResults parameter in the App component with a user’s search results.
 Wrote the the logic that allows a user to enter a search parameter, receive a response from the Spotify API and then updates searchResults state with the results from a Spotify request.
 - Registered a Spotify application and created the getAccessToken method which will get a user's access token so they can make requests to the Spotify API.
 This uses the [implicit grant](https://beta.developer.spotify.com/documentation/general/guides/authorization-guide/#implicit-grant-flow) authorization flow where values for the access token and expiration time are in the URL parameter after authentication.
 - Send a search using the user's access token to make a request to the Spotify API which passes the search term value then returns the response as a list of tracks in JSON format.
-- Save a user's playslist to their Spotify account.
+- Save a user's playlist to their Spotify account.
 (NYI)

 ---